derriqk/derriqk.github.io/projects/CookingCompass.md

 <pre>

   Overview:

     Cooking Compass is an application that allows UH Mānoa students to share and search for creative recipes that respect the constraints—limited kitchen resources, cooking skills, time—many college-goers face.
 By providing opportunites to find creative, doable recipes, this project aim to foster a community that celebrates resourcefulness, healthy eating, and the joy of cooking.

   My Contributions:

   What I Learned:

+    Front End Development:

+    Back End Development:

 </pre>

 [Visit the project homepage](https://cooking-compass.github.io/)